pschafran/Notes/Alien_Index.md

 ```
 In rare cases, a taxonomic group's name might be used at multiple taxonomic levels.
 In this case, the `--taxon` parameter can be used to specify (superkingdom, kingdom, phylum, genus).
 Run `alienIndex.py --help` for more details.
 ```
+alienIndex.py

+Calculate alien index (AI) for a Diamond output file that includes taxonomy info.
+MUST create using output format 6 command:
+--outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue evalue staxids sskingdoms skingdoms sphylums sscinames

+Uses equation AI = (ln(bbhG + 1 * 10e-200)-ln(bbhO + 1 * 10e-200)) from Fan et al. (2020) Science Advances 6: eaba0111

+AI ranges from approximately +/- 466, with AI > 0 if evalue higher in ingroup, < 0 if evalue higher in outgroup (So AI > 0 means query is more similar to outgroup than ingroup).
+Also reports raw numbers and percentage of hits that fell into ingroup/outgroup.'''

 Required parameters
 	--ingroup, -i	Name of taxonomic ingroup.
 Can be at any taxonomic level listed below.
 Set --taxon to search only a particular taxonomic level (use if ingroup name is shared among multiple taxonomic levels)
 	--file, -f	Diamond output file with format specified above